 Gity of Rockingham Municipal Inventory prepared by Palassis Architects for the City of Rockingham (2008). p.
-8.

-Lake Richmond Management Plan 2008. p.
+8. Lake Richmond Management Plan 2008. p.
 43.

-systems through its movement across the lands,11 and Lake Richmond was seen as the embodiment of this belief.
+believed that the Waugal, which represents the life and spirit of water, created water bodies surrounded by dune systems through its movement across the lands, 11 and Lake Richmond, Rockingham was seen as the embodiment of this belief.
 The Department of Indigenous Affairs have registered one site at Lake Richmond under the Aboriginal Heritage Act, 1972 (AHA) on the Register of Aboriginal Sites.
 This site is categorised as ceremonial and as a campsite with spiritual significance (RAS #15974).
 Before the Swan River Colony was officially founded in June 1829, Captain James Stirling had visited the Rockingham district in March 1827, exploring the area, and becoming particularly interested in the island he renamed Garden Island.
 Two years later settlers and soldiers, including Captain Charles Fremantle, arrived, first anchoring at Cockburn Sound before making preparations for the arrival of additional ships and further settlers.12 Settlers first came to the Rockingham district in December 1829 when Thomas Peel and four hundred indentured workers arrived on the Gilmore, followed by the Industry, the Hooghly and the Rockingham between January and May 1830.13 A few settlements were established and later abandoned during the earliest period of settlement including a townsite 'Clarence' to the west of Lake Coogee, and 'Rockingham Town' on the area now known as East Rockingham.
-After forfeiting his original portion of land near the Canning River due to his late arrival, Peel was granted 250,000 acres of land from Woodman Point to Mandurah, which formed the main part of the Rockingham district, just missing the future townsite, but including Lake Richmond.
-Rockingham townsite itself was surveyed and marked out in April 1842,14 and by July 1846, was officially gazetted as a townsite.15 Lake Richmond was gazetted as a Reserve for freshwater in 1904, when it was also designated as Lot 146 and surveyed.
-16 It is thought that the lake was named after the London borough of Richmond - rather than the Duke of Richmond who had many places in New South Wales were named after.
-17 During the war years, the lake was utilised by the 10th Light Horse Regiment, who are believed to have established an encampment neighbouring the lake.
-Settlers and pioneers used Lake Richmond until at least the 1930s as an area for grazing and as a source of fresh water for stock.
-18 Along with the other lakes in the district - Lake Cooloongup, Lake Walyungup, Tamworth Hill Swam and Port Kennedy - Lake Richmond was identified as a potential regional park in 1983.19 It was subsequently included in the larger Rockingham Lakes Regional Park which was established in 199720.
-O'Connor, R., Quatermine, G. and Bodney.
+After forfeiting his original portion of land near the Canning River due to his late arrival, Peel was granted 250,000 acres of land from Woodman Point to Mandurah, which formed the main part of the Rockingham district, just missing the future townsite, but including Lake Richmond, Rockingham.
+Rockingham townsite itself was surveyed and marked out in April 1842,14 and by July 1846, was officially gazetted as a townsite.15 Lake Richmond, Rockingham was gazetted as a Reserve for freshwater in 1904, when it was also designated as Lot 146 and surveyed.
+It is thought that the lake was named after the London borough of Richmond - rather than the Duke of Richmond who had many places in New South Wales were named after.
+In During the war years, the lake was utilised by the 10th Light Horse Regiment, who are believed to have established an encampment neighbouring the lake.
+Settlers and pioneers used Lake Richmond, Rockingham until at least the 1930s as an area for grazing and as a source of fresh water for stock.
+Along with the other lakes in the district - Lake Cooloongup, Lake Walyungup, Tamworth Hill Swam and Port Kennedy - Lake Richmond, Rockingham was Register of Heritage Places Lake Richmond, Rockingham 30 June 2017 O'Connor, R., Quatermine, G. and Bodney.
 C., Report on an Investigation into Aboriginal Significance of the Wetlands and Rivers in the Perth-Bunbury Region, Western Australian Water Resource Council, Western Australia, Publication No. 2/90 (1989), quoted in Lake Richmond Management Plan 2008. p.
 43. 12 City of Rockingham Municipal Inventory (2008). p.
 11.

-13 Idem
+13 Idem.

 Draper, Rockingham - The Visions Unfold: The History of the Rockingham district to 1997 (1997). p.
-33.

-15 Ibid. p.
+33. 15 Ibid. p.
 37.